-Timeslots tend to fill up quickly because there are over 1,000 other students looking for credits.
-If you cannot make it to a session, please CANCEL as soon as possible to allow someone else to sign up for the slot.
+Timeslots tend to fill up quickly because there are over 1000 other students looking for credits.
+If you cannot make it to a session, please CANCEL as soon as you know to allow somebody else to sign up for the slot.
 You can cancel your slot by logging into the website and going to "My Studies".

-If, by the time you check online, no timeslots are available, there are a few things you can do:
+If by the time you check online and no timeslots are available, there are a few things you can do:

 - 1) Keep on checking to see whether somebody cancels. - 2) You can show up for a session that works with your schedule and see if somebody does not show up and take their spot.
 However, you will only be admitted if somebody cancels.
-Please have your USC email address ready.
+Please have you USC email address with you.

 5. I switched sections.
-How do I make updates so my credits are routed to the right Professor?
+How do I update it so my credits are routed to the right Professor?